-Anthropology and Ethnomusicology form a single research cluster with integral links to the Institute of Irish Studies and the Institute of Cognition and Culture.
-Key strengths of the cluster are the Anthropology of Ireland; Borders and Migration; Emotions; Performance; and Cognition and Culture.
+Anthropology and Ethnomusicology form a single research cluster with integral links to the Institute for the study of Conflict Transformation and Social Justice, the Institute of Irish Studies and the Institute of Cognition and Culture.
+Key strengths of the cluster are the Borders and Conflict Transformation; Performance and Emotion; Anthropology of Ireland; and Cognition and Culture.

 Professor Lisette Josephides